sagemathinc/cocalc/notes/final_push.md

 - [ ] (0:45?) custom execute key (shift-enter/control-enter/enter)

+- [x] (0:20?)
+(0:05) bug -- change font size in terminal and click "make default"; the email in upper right changes to first name

 - [ ] (1:00?) `default_mode`:
         a function you can call at some point to set a default mode (or modes).
 For example, default_mode(gp)